paritytrading/parity/HACKING.md

 Build
 -----

-Build the project with Maven:
+Build the artifacts with Maven:

     mvn package

+Maven puts the artifacts into a `target` directory under each module.